sonuramashishnpm/npmai/LARA.md

 external knowledge (Lewis et al., 2020).
-The standard RAG pipeline encodes documents into a vector database, retrieves the top-k most similar chunks at query time using approximate nearest neighbor search, and passes these chunks as context to an LLM for generation.
+The standard RAG pipeline encodes documents into a vector database, retrieves the top-k most similar chunks at query time using approximate nearest neighbor search or normal brute force method, and passes these chunks as context to an LLM for generation.

 Despite widespread adoption, this paradigm contains a